conan-io/docs/developing_packages/editable_packages.rst

 To summarize, consumption of packages in editable mode is transparent to their consumers.
 To try that it is working, the following flow should work:

-- get sources of ``cool/version@user/dev``: :command:`git/svn clone... && cd folder`
+- Get sources of ``cool/version@user/dev``: :command:`git/svn clone... && cd folder`
 - Put package in editable mode: :command:`conan link . cool/version@user/dev --layout=mylayout`
-- Build it using the local flow: :command:`conan install` + build
+- Work with it and build using any tool.
+Check that your local layout is reflected in the layout file *mylayout* specified in the previous step.
 - Go to the consumer project: ``CoolApp``
-- Build it using the local flow: :command:`conan install` + build
+- Build it using any local flow: :command:`conan install` and build
 - Go back to ``cool/version@user/dev`` source folder, do some changes, and just build.
-No conan commands necessary
+No Conan commands necessary
 - Go to the consumer project: ``CoolApp`` and rebuild.
 It should get the changes from the ``cool`` library.

 In that way, it is possible to be developing both the ``cool`` library and the ``CoolApp`` application, at the same